chrisguttandin/standardized-audio-context/README.md

 ⚠️ <!-- Bug #59 --> Another thing to keep in mind is that the fallback will evaluate the `AudioWorkletProcessor` on the global scope.
 It gets isolated in a basic way to mimic the [`AudioWorkletGlobalScope`](https://webaudio.github.io/web-audio-api/#audioworkletglobalscope) but that can't be done in a way which makes it impossible for an attacker to break out of that sandbox.
 This should not be a problem unless you load an AudioWorklet from an untrusted source.

+#### listener

+⚠️ <!-- Bug #117 --> Firefox and Safari up to version 14.0.1 do not support modifying the listener via AudioParams.
+Therefore calling any of the scheduling functions on the AudioParams of a listener of an OfflineAudioContext throws a `NotSupportedError`.

 #### createAnalyser() / AnalyserNode

 This is an implementation of the [`createAnalyser()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createanalyser) factory method.
 The [`AnalyserNode`](https://webaudio.github.io/web-audio-api/#analysernode) constructor may be used as an alternative.